 Situated on the Deccan Plateau, Hyderabad has an average elevation of about 500 metres above sea level (1,640 ft).
 Most of the area has a rocky terrain and some areas are hilly.
 Crops are commonly grown in the surrounding paddy fields.

 The original city of Hyderabad was founded on the banks of river Musi.
 Now known Renowned Astrologers in Hyderabad as the historic Old City, home to the Charminar and Mecca Masjid, it lies on the southern bank of the river.
 The heart of the city saw a shift to the north of the river, with the construction of many government buildings and landmarks there, especially south of the Hussain Sagar lake.
-The rapid growth of the city, along with the merging of Secunderabad, 12 municipal circles and the Cantonment has resulted in a large, united and populous area.
+The rapid growth of the city, along with the merging of Secunderabad, 12 municipal circles and the Cantonment has top 10 astrologers in hyderabad resulted in a large, united and populous area.
 Still so many villages near by are getting a facelift to Great Astrologers in Hyderabad merge in the twin cities in the near future.

 Hyderabad has a tropical savanna climate with hot summers from late February to early June, the monsoon season from late June to early October and a pleasant winter from late October to early February.
 In the evenings and mornings the climate is generally cooler because of the city's good elevation.
 Hyderabad gets about 32 inches (about 810 mm) of rain every year, almost all of it Jyotish in Hyderabad concentrated in the monsoon months.
 The highest temperature ever recorded was 45.5 o C (113.9 °F) on 2 June 1966, while the lowest recorded temperature was 6.1o C (43 °F) on 8 January 1946.